-These are the instructions as I can remember them.
+These are the instructions for the snowman Christmas decoration as I can remember them.
 Hopefully, the original site will be back up soon so that I can link to the original tutorial.

 Start by forming some white oven bake clay into a round base that will fit the top of the light bulb.
 Form an indentation in the clay.

 Take a piece of orange clay and make a carrot shape for the nose.
 Use a toothpick to make lines on the nose.
 Bake in the oven until they are set.
 Allow to cool.

 Paint the base of the light bulb dark green and add some white paint on the top.

 Paint the whole snowman white and add some glitter when the paint is still wet.
 Allow to dry.